LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 then get feedback from the Company Team.

-After you work through the tasks Blake has laid out for you, tackle one or more of the [bonus missions](https://education.launchcode.org/java-web-dev-curriculum/assignments/techjobs-console/submission/#bonus-missions).
+After you work through the tasks Blake has laid out for you, tackle one or more of the [bonus missions]({{< relref "./submission/#bonus-missions" >}}).

 ## Getting Started

+{{% notice blue Note "rocket" %}}
+You may need to enable actions within your github repository if you have not done so already.
+Please refer back to the instructions on how to do so in the [Running the Autogtrading Tests through Github Actions](../hello-world/index.html#running-the-autograding-tests-through-github-actions) section of `Assignment 0`
+{{% /notice %}}

 In Canvas, **Graded Assignment #1: TechJobs Console** contains a GitHub Classroom assignment invitation link and then set up the project in IntelliJ.
-Refer back to the GitHub Classroom instructions from [assignment 0](https://education.launchcode.org/java-web-dev-curriculum/assignments/hello-world/index.html#getting-started) for details.
+Refer back to the GitHub Classroom instructions from [assignment 0]({{< relref "../hello-world/index.html" >}}) for details.

 Before diving in and starting to code, make sure you understand what the code you've been given does.
 Since you're starting with a functioning---albeit